 The main advantage of this approach is that it provides an additional layer of protection.
 This protects against a compromised server in a third-party data center, for example.
 Proton VPN has gone to great lengths to ensure the security of these “core” servers:

 We have also gone to extraordinary lengths to defend our Secure Core servers.
 First, servers are located in countries selected specifically for their strong privacy laws (Iceland, Switzerland, and Sweden).
 We also placed our Secure Core servers in high-security data centers to ensure strong physical security.
 ProtonVPN infrastructure in Switzerland and Sweden is housed in underground data centers, while our Iceland servers are on a former military base.
 Furthermore, Secure Core servers are wholly owned and provisioned by us(shipped on-site directly from our offices).
 Finally, Secure Core servers are connected to the Internet using our own dedicated network with IP addresses that are owned and operated by our own Local Internet Registry (LIR).

-The Secure Core servers I tested for this ProtonVPN review were not very fast.
+The SC servers I tested for this review were not very fast.
 However, this is not surprising since traffic is getting routed and encrypted over two locations.
 This adds more latency and will be slower than a single-hop connection.

 If you want the fastest VPN speeds with double-VPN servers, then I would recommend NordVPN.
 Below you can see I’m getting about 214 Mbps with a double-VPN server from NordVPN: USA > Canada.